Evolutionary-Neural Hybrid Agents for Architecture Search: Evolutionary-Neural Architecture Search

+To highlight the properties of the different approaches, we propose to consider two characteristics: 1) whether the agent has learnable parameters, enabling it to learn patterns; 2) whether the agent is capable of efficiently leveraging good past experiences by using mutations.
+Note that these two characteristics are independent, and for a fixed architecture search algorithm, both of them may or may not be present.
+In Table~\ref{algos-table}, we summarize the characteristics of the methods we aim to compare.

 The \shortname \ agent is initialized so that the distributions over the architectural choices are uniform.
 Thus, an initialized \shortname \ agent produces random mutations as an Evolutionary agent.
-During training, the \shortname \ agent's NN parameters are updated using policy gradient to maximize the expected quality metric achieved by the generated models on the downstream task.
-Therefore, the distributions over actions will become more skewed with time to promote the architectural patterns of the good models.
+During training, the \shortname's NN is updated by using policy gradient to maximize the expected quality metric achieved by the generated models on the downstream task.
+Therefore, the distributions over architectural choices will become more skewed with time to promote the architectural patterns of the good models.
 In contrast, an Evolutionary agent is unable to learn mutation patterns, since the distributions from which the mutations are sampled are constantly uniform.

-In summary, \shortname \ is designed to retain the sample-efficiency of Evolutionary agents, which can directly leverage individual good models by using a mutation strategy, while the underlying Neural Network allows to learn complex patterns in a longer term.